Press Corps

 LEARNING OBJECTIVES

-• Learn what constitutes effective journalism as they broach real-time committee developments in the voice of their respective publications.
+• Learn what constitutes effective journalism as they broach real-time committee developments in the voice of their respective publications;

-• See the importance of collaborating with peers in a professional capacity to craft stories reflecting diverse perspectives in the public interest.
+• See the importance of collaborating with peers in a professional capacity to craft stories reflecting diverse perspectives in the public interest;

-• Understand the sheer impact of news media on global affairs and the consequent significance of factual and transparent reporting in the present day.
+• Understand the sheer impact of news media on global affairs and the consequent significance of factual and transparent reporting in the present day;

 • Develop compelling social media posts to accompany their stories and mirror the ever-growing relevance of effective digital content in rallying the public.

-about the editor-in-chief
+about the editors-in-chief